 - Child Vital Information Page - fill one out for each child.

-- Sample Caregiver Authorization Form with notes to explain how to fill in the form - only for families who are afraid immigration enforcement may separate you from your child.
+- Sample Caregiver Authorization Form with notes to explain how to fill in the form.

 - (as a PDF).